MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 1. Before you categorize the full dataset that includes email, which could take a lot of time depending on the size of the dataset, use the query builder to filter meetings to show those categorized by the model and confirm that you agree with the model categorizations in all the categories.
 2. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all email in the whole dataset based on the sample categorizations.
-3. If you want to add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis).
+3. To add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis).

 After you auto-categorize the full dataset, you'll see email activity included in the data analysis.
 The following graphic shows analysis with email activity.